 Lighting the way to lower energy use

-We can lower the CO2 emissions we are responsible for by doing things like driving less, recycling, using renewable energy, and buying products like compact fluorescent bulbs.
+We can lower the CO2 emissions we are responsible for by doing things like driving less, recycling, using renewable energy, and buying products like LED bulbs.
 However, it is virtually impossible to reduce our CO2 output to 0.
 That’s where “carbon offsetting” comes in.
 Offsetting allows an individual, business, or organization to lower CO2 emissions in another location by an amount equivalent to those in which we create.
 How is this possible?
 Organizations sell carbon offsets and use the proceeds to support high-quality renewable energy, energy efficiency, and reforestation projects, which all result in lowering CO2 emissions in other locations.
 Carbon offsetting is the act of mitigating (“offsetting”) greenhouse gas emissions.

 * Tree planting